Your digital footprint is tracking you…

-Surveillance methods that are already part of your everyday life include your credit card and customer loyalty cards and apps; your local library and DVD hire cards; anything you purchase or book online; your Opal Card and e-Tag; licence plate readers, CCTV and GPS – basically anything that has a digital or electronic aspect to it.
+Surveillance methods that are already part of your everyday life include your credit card and customer loyalty cards and apps; your local library and DVD hire cards; Pay Pal and anything you purchase or book online; your Opal Card and e-Tag; licence plate readers, CCTV and GPS – basically anything that has a digital or electronic aspect to it.
 Whenever any one of these everyday tracking devices is activated a permanent digital record is created of the transaction – what you bought/borrowed or what you did, when you did it and where it happened.

 So what do they do with all this information?
 Take Amazon for example.
 Amazon has built a multi-million dollar intelligence cloud for national security agencies to use.
 This gives the agencies access to all purchases made at Amazon – purchases that in reality are nobody else’s business.
 Yet all of Amazon’s transaction details are fed into this cloud.
 The security agencies then analyse it and based on the subject matter of each purchase, the buyer is assigned a “risk rating”.
 Your browsing history is also recorded.
 So even if you only view a book or DVD on a controversial topic, you are flagged as a potential risk.